pulseofthemachine/SpinNet-Reserach/README.md

 Built on PyTorch.
 Use this to train models.

 - **Octonion Linear Layers**: Implements `y = x @ W^T` using the 8x8 Cayley-Dickson sign table.
+- **Octonion Head Mixer**: Mixes 8 attention heads using Cayley-Dickson algebra for improved representation learning (~8% loss reduction).
-- **Fused Triton Kernels**: ~6x speedup over PyTorch.
+- **Fused Triton Kernels**: ~6x speedup for linear layers, ~46x speedup for head mixer.
-  - Implements a custom autograd function that fuses the 64-term Octonion algebra into a single kernel launch, maintaining FP32 accumulation for stability while storing Int8 weights.
+  - Custom autograd functions that fuse the Octonion algebra into a single kernel launch.

 **Quick Start: Training**